isomerpages/moe-queenstownpri/_open-house-2023/Frequently Asked Questions (FAQ).md

 *   Wednesday: 7.30 am to 1.15 pm

 **8. Where can parents/guardians wait for students after school?**<br>
-Parents/guardians can wait at the Back Gate and Canteen Gate.
+Parents/guardians can wait at Gate 8 (back gate) and Gate 1 (canteen gate).
 These gates are open for dismissal at the following times:<br>
 *   Monday, Tuesday, Thursday and Friday 1.30 to 2.00 pm
 *   Wednesday: 1.15 to 1.45 pm